 Symbol OpenAPI Specification

 Before, the implementation mostly guided the contract.
-Now, the contributors from different projects consuming the API collaboratively propose improvements and discuss new endpoints before the team implements them.
+Now, contributors from different projects consuming the API collaboratively propose improvements and discuss new endpoints before implementing them.

-All docs are written in plain text using RestructuredText.
-This allowed us to implement a docs-as-code workflow to automate the revision and publication process using the GitHub issue tracker and Travis CI.
+We implemented Docs as Code workflow to automate the revision and publication process using the GitHub issue tracker and Travis CI.

 Docs search with Algolia